vrjustin/rn-petfinder/README.md

 # RN-Petfinder

-1: First obtain an api CLIENT_ID & CLIENT_SECRET from the Petfinder Api by signing up as a developer: https://www.petfinder.com/developers/
+1: First obtain an api CLIENT_ID & CLIENT_SECRET from the Petfinder Api service by signing up as a developer: https://www.petfinder.com/developers/

-2: create a .env file in the root of the project and store the values from petfinder there.
+2: create an .env file in the root of the project and store the values from petfinder there.

 Example .env